AbhiXverse/Solidity-journey/Day 05/Solidity Notes.md

 revert InsufficientBalance(amount, balance);
 }
 ```
-So, with Curly bracket after the If statement
+So, by using Curly bracket after the If condition, all the statements within the bracket a